 As an Information Technology Consultant, You (Leo) Li joined the College of Arts & Letters in 2016.
 He earned his M.S. degree in Computer Science from CSUSB.
 While a student he worked as a student technical assistant for the Teaching Resource Center and a webmaster for the Phi Beta Delta Honor Society Headquarters as well as the CSUSB NEH Grant Faculty Learning Community.
 Leo is gifted in implementing and maintaining network hardware and software, troubleshooting network problems and ensuring network security, availability and performance standards.
 In addition to programming, Leo enjoys photography, drawing, badminton, and basketball.

-Dean's Fellow for Research
+Dean's Fellow for Research and Creative Activities

 Dr. Luz Elena Ramirez’s role is to promote research and creative activity in Arts & Letters and to create opportunities for interdisciplinary collaboration across colleges.
 An active scholar, she has published British Representations of Latin America, is working on a manuscript entitled Conquest and Reclamation in the British Imagination, and presents conference papers on romance adventures and archaeological fantasies.